Codemill/django-appcms/README.md

 django-cms >= 2.1

 ## Installation
-Django-AppCMS can be installed with pip directly from github.
-It's currently not added to the pypi index.
+Django-AppCMS can be installed with pip:

-	pip install git+git://github.com/CodeMill/django-appcms.git
+	pip install django-appcms

 ## Usage
 - Add appcms to INSTALLED\_APPS in your settings.py file: